wp-plugins/getresponse-integration/readme.txt

 Tags: getresponse, email, newsletter, signup, marketing, plugin, widget, mailing list, subscriber, contacts, subscribe form, woocommerce
 Requires at least: 3.3.0
 Tested up to: 3.9.1
-Stable tag: 2.1
+Stable tag: 2.1.1

 The GetResponse Integration plugin allows you to quickly and easily add a sign-up form to your site.

 == Description ==

 This plug-in enables installation of a GetResponse fully customizable sign up form on your WordPress site or blog.
 Once a web form is created and added to the site the visitors can sign up to your contact list.
 They will be automatically added to your GetResponse campaign and sent a confirmation email.
-The plug-in additionally offers sign-up upon leaving a comment.
+The plug-in additionally offers sign-up upon leaving a comment or registration form.
 If you have a WooCommerce account, this plugin will allow newsletter subscrpition via your checkout page.

 == Installation ==